aws-samples/amazon-redshift-modernize-dw/README.md

 	````
 	https://github.com/sosedoff/pgweb/releases
 	````

 	* PgWeb defaults to port 5432, whereas Redshift defaults to 5439.
 If you want to change the port in PGWeb to 5439, invoke with:

 	```
 	pgweb --url postgres://{username}:{password}@{cluster_endpoint}:5439/{database_name}?sslmode=require
 	```

 * (optional) Command Line Interface (CLI) for Amazon Redshift.

 	````
 	https://docs.aws.amazon.com/redshift/latest/mgmt/setting-up-rs-cli.html
 	````
 ## Workshop - Scenario #1: What happened in 2016?

 * Assemble your toolset:
-	* Choosing a SQL editor (SQL Workbench, PGWeb, psql, query from Console, etc.)
+	* Choosing a SQL editor (SQL Workbench, PGWeb, psql, use query editor from Console, etc.)

 * Load the Green company data for January 2016 into Redshift direct-attached storage (DAS) with COPY.
 * Collect supporting/refuting evidence for the impact of the January, 2016 blizzard on taxi usage.
 * The CSV data is by month on Amazon S3.
 Here's a quick screenshot via the CLI:
 	````
 	$ aws s3 ls s3://us-west-2.serverless-analytics/NYC-Pub/green/ | grep 2016
 	````

 	![GitHub Logo](/images/s3_ls.png)

 * Here's Sample data from the January File: